 Bowing to Heaven and Earth

-Once at the groom’s home, the bride and groom bow to heaven and earth in front of the groom’s family altar first, groom’s parents second, and to each other last.
+Once at the groom’s home, the bride and groom bow to heaven and earth in front of the groom’s family altar first, the groom’s parents second, and to each other last.

 Traditional Tea Ceremony